 top of page

-RWHAP planning councils are unique.
+Ryan White HIV Planning Councils are unique.
 No other federal health or human services program has a legislatively required planning body that is the decision maker about how funds will be used, has such defined membership composition, and requires such a high level of client participation (at least 33 percent).
 To learn more about the roles and responsibilities of the Planning Council, please view the PC Primer here.

 Contact the Denver HIV Resources Planning Council